Here are some tips that will help you watch, cheer and encourage athletes of all ages and speeds in the IMT Des Moines Marathon races.

 RACE NUMBER/BIB All athletes in the IMT Des Moines Marathon must have a race number/bib visible at all times.
 If they registered far enough in advance their bib will even include their first name.
 Elite athletes are assigned the lowest race number/bib in each of the races.
 Typically race numbers/bibs under 100 are reserved for elite athletes.

-IMT Des Moines Marathon race number/bib colors are light blue and mile markers are yellow.
+IMT Des Moines Marathon race number/bib colors are light blue and mile markers are orange.

-IMT Des Moines Half Marathon race number/bib colors are orange and mile markers are red.
+IMT Des Moines Half Marathon race number/bib colors are orange and mile markers are light blue.

 Bankers Trust Marathon Relay race number/bib colors are light green and transition areas are orange.

-The Principal Financial Group 5K Road Race race number/bib colors are olive-green and mile markers are blue.
+The Principal Financial Group 5K Road Race race number/bib colors are olive-green and mile markers are green.